sudosmile/scripts/README.md

 I highly recommend adding this folder to path, If anyone finds some of these interesting I can provide documentation for it, I just haven't gotten around to cleaning it up yet

-Thank you for checking this you, good avo.
+Thank you for checking this out, good day.

 ## File descriptions :